muhammadafzalkhan1164-maker/invoice_sys/README.md

 # invoice_sys
 Sales and Purchase Invoices API
 App Name is SalePurchInv. this App receive JSON data as (Invoice Record and its Item Records) and Insert into MySql Tables.
+We can fetch an Invoice record with its Items.